HardisonCo/.github/international/algeria/dz-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with dz_Health systems in Algeria.
+This document outlines how HMS-CUR is integrated with dz-health systems in Algeria.